-FCTC's financial aid office provides guidance to assist students find ways to pay for school.
+FCTC's Financial Aid Office provides guidance to assist students find ways to pay for school.
 Various grants and scholarships are available, based on a student's financial need.
-Click on "Future Students", then "Application Instructions".
+On the FCTC website, click on "Future Students", then "Application Instructions".
 Additional guidance on loans, local agencies and scholarships are available, as well as contact information.

-The financial aid office awards students for the amount of aid they are eligible to receive based on their Expected Family Contribution (EFC), which is determined by their Free Application for Federal Student Aid (FAFSA).
-Every applicant's income information and supporting documentation will be verified by the financial aid office.
+The Financial Aid Office awards students for the amount of aid they are eligible to receive based on their Student Aid Index (SAI) that is determined by their Free Application for Federal Student Aid (FAFSA).
+Every applicant's income information and supporting documentation will be verified by the Financial Aid Office.
 Awards are based on the grant's students are eligible to receive, their chosen program and available funds.